almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### I don't have a degree.
 Can I get into tech with only certifications?

 Yes you can, but your path to getting a job may be more difficult.
-Common misconception is that you can get a tech certification (Security+, AWS, Google Cloud, Azure Cloud) and it will automatically get them qualified for the job.
+Common misconception is that you can get a tech certification (Security+, AWS, Google Cloud, Azure Cloud) and it will automatically have you qualified for the job.
 This is never the case.
 What I share with people is that when you interview, you have to demonstrate the knowledge that comes with the certification.
 Yes, you can study for an exam, but can you put the knowledge that was on that exam into practice.
 If you cannot, then you will not get hired.